 - Making an effort to avoid people, places, situations, or other external stimuli that are reminiscent of or in some way remind you of the traumatic event

-- Mood and Thoughts: lasting for at least a month and negatively impacting you in two or more of the following ways:
+Negative moods and thoughts can last for at least a month, negatively impacting you in two or more of the following ways:

-- Newly internalized negative globalizing beliefs about oneself, others, or the world at large in response to the traumatic event.
-An example of this type of belief is: “Everyone is out to get me” or “The world is unsafe”
+- Newly internalized negative globalizing beliefs about oneself, others, or the world at large in response to the traumatic event

-- Newly internalized rationale for the traumatic event that falsely assigns blame to the self.
-An example of this type of belief is: “It is all my fault”
+- Newly internalized rationale for the traumatic event that falsely assigns blame to the self

 - The presence of a consistently negative internal emotional state, as in, persistent feelings of anger, shame, or guilt